-Each current member of the Audit Committee is expected to serve on the committee through 2018 if re-elected to the Board.
-The Board has determined that Mr. Smith is a financial expert on the basis of his education, his certified public accounting certificate, his professional experience in public accounting at the firm of EY (formerly known as Ernst & Young LLP) from 1986-1990 and his strong financial background managing Heritage Financial Group.
+Each current member of the Audit Committee is expected to serve on the committee until our annual meeting of shareholders in 2020 if re-elected to the Board.
+The Board has determined that Mr. Smith is an audit committee financial expert on the basis of his education, his certified public accounting certificate, his professional experience in public accounting at the firm of EY (formerly known as Ernst & Young LLP) from 1986-1990 and his strong financial background managing Heritage Financial Group.
+Each member of the Audit Committee is considered "independent" according to the Nasdaq listing requirements.